ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 If you'd like to compare your current environment's performance to what's available through the {{site.data.keyword.powerSys_notm}} offering, see the [IBM Power Systems Performance Report](https://www.ibm.com/downloads/cas/K90RQOW8){: new_window}{: external}.
 For a more condensed comparison, see [IBM Power Systems CPW performance data comparison](https://www.itechsol.com/wp-content/uploads/2018/07/IBM-Power-Systems-CPW-Performance-Data-Comparison-P7-vs-P8-vs-P9-rev3-July-2018.pdf){: new_window}{: external}.

+## How do I migrate my VM from one colo to another (WDC04 to DAl13)?
+{: #vm-migration}
+{: faq}

+To migrate your VM from one colo to another, you must capture and export your VM to Cloud Object Storage (COS).
+After you successfully capture and export your VM, copy it to the COS in the destination region, then perform an import followed by a deploy.

 ## What does it mean to set an affinity or anti-affinity rule?
 {: #affinity}